Along the Terrace of the Lions in Delos

 Early morning in El Nido

-Last night, however, my seemingly innocuous decision to ask for some ice for my warm canned beer resulted in vomiting episodes and several trips to the bathroom—bad water—that rendered me physically exhausted.
+Last night, however, my seemingly innocuous decision to ask for some ice for my warm canned beer resulted in vomiting episodes and several trips to the bathroom – bad water– that rendered me so physically exhausted.
 But who wants to miss a cruise of the islands on a nice day in El Nido?

-He prepared six other guests and us for what to expect during the ‘island-hopping’ tour and offered great tips on how to ‘survive’ the almost day-long water trip.
-Then, without John, our boat crew of four, led by a spunky Palaweña in her late twenties, herded us to a quarter-mile walk along the shore towards the deeper part of the bay where the resort-owned outrigger was moored.
+He prepped 6 other guests and us on what to expect during the ‘island-hopping’ tour and offered great tips on how to ‘survive’ the almost day-long water trip.
+Then, without John, our boat crew of 4, led by a spunky Palaweña in her late twenties, herded us to a quarter-mile walk along the shore towards the deeper part of the bay where the resort-owned outrigger was moored.

 Yesterday afternoon, before we headed downtown for our dinner, we had agreed to purchase island-hopping package C (hidden beaches and shrines), which began with almost an hour-long ride towards Tapiutan Island.
 Our group was barely enjoying the waters in our snorkel gear when a coast guard band of two aboard a small motorboat waved us to move to a different location to protect the coral reefs in the area we were on.